STONEBRIDGE NATURE TRAIL

-The Stone Bride Nature Trail is a 0.7-mile loop trail located within Detroit's Rouge Park.
+The Stone Bride Nature Trail is a 0.7-mile loop trail located within Rouge Park.
 The trailhead is located on Tireman Ave just east of Outer Drive.
 Renovated during the summer of 2016, the trail is in great shape and has very few, if any, obstacles to climb over/avoid, which makes this trail great to take children to explore.
 Interpretive signs along the trail provide interesting facts about the Rouge Park environment.

 While hiking this trail, you may see deer, muskrats, great blue herons, wood ducks, and maybe even a coyote if you are lucky!
 This is one of the only areas of Rouge Park that still has old-growth trees, native spring ephemerals, wildflowers, and more!